 Cheaper sleeping bags typically aren’t as warm as more expensive models, but unless you’re planning on camping in the Arctic, you should be able to find one that keeps you warm enough in most weather conditions.

 It IS worth buying a more expensive sleeping bag if you need a bag that’s both warm and lightweight.
-If you’re backpacking in cold conditions, you’re unlikely to find a decent light bag for under $100.
+If you’re backpacking in cold conditions, you’re unlikely to find a decent light bag under $100.

 And there’s nothing worse than being unable to sleep because you’re cold.
 In my opinion, buying affordable sleeping bags makes sense when you:

 If different ratings are given for ‘comfort’, ‘lower limit’ and ‘extreme’ temperatures, then the bag has probably been assessed under either the EN or ISO system.
 But it’s not quite as simple as that…

 A final point to note is that most temperature ratings assume the sleeper is wearing thin thermals.
 Your best bet is to treat the temperature ratings as a loose guide and err on the side of caution if in doubt.

 Down insulation has a much higher warmth-to-weight ratio, making it the preferred option for warm, lightweight bags.
 It’s also more expensive, which is why you’re unlikely to find it at the budget end of the market.

-4) Style of Sleeping Bag
+4. Style of Sleeping Bag

 There are three main shapes of sleeping bag:

 - Semi-rectangular (a bit of hybrid of rectangular and mummy bags)